 Once you determine to sell your business, it is important to recognize that it may be the most important financial transaction you’ll ever make.
 Selling a business – in the right way and on terms beneficial to you – should involve the kind of planning and hard work you put into building the business.
 We can help you structure a succession plan that is consistent with your overall financial goals and needs and that provides both short-term and long-term security for your wishes of ownership control and financial well-being.

 Valuing your business is one of the most important and difficult aspects of the entire transaction.
 Tax returns, audited financial statements, and other documents are essential in demonstrating business performance and helping a prospective buyer understand the company.
 In some cases, audits and even formal appraisals may become necessary.
-However, valuing your business is only one of many general steps in the sale of a business, whether your selling it outright to an unrelated third party or transferring the ownership down to family members already involved in the business operations.
+However, valuing your business is only one of many general steps in the sale of a business, whether your selling it outright to an unrelated third party or transferring the ownership down to family members or key employee(s) already involved in the business operations.

 Other steps in this process include; developing a business plan to determine whether it’s in your best interest to sell and to set out a targeted strategy with a clear end in mind; searching for potential buyers; designing a comprehensive marketing tool to give to potential buyers; evaluating offers and negotiating the sale; and structuring the actual transaction.
 All of these steps are critical to the successful transition and sale of your business.
 Without doubt, one major aspect to analyze prior to the sale of a business is the tax ramifications.
 The owner should consult with a specialized tax accountant during the final negotiations.